 1. Policy Statement

 This policy follows the guidelines where required and necessary to the context of the UAE outlined in the Preventing and Tackling Bullying Department For Education UK guidance July, 2017.
 It also covers guidelines from the Anti- Bullying guide UAE in collaboration with UNICEF, Ministry of Education and Abu Dhabi Education Council.

-This policy applies to all pupils and staff at Cranleigh Abu Dhabi irrespective of their age.
+This policy applies to all children, parents and staff at Cranleigh Abu Dhabi irrespective of their age.
 We are one community and we must focus on preventive measures and role modeling kind behaviour and actions towards others at every possible opportunity.
 At Cranleigh Abu Dhabi we strongly believe that every child has the right to learn in a supportive, caring, positive and safe environment through the promotion of outstanding behaviour and high expectations of kindness and inclusivity.
-Bullying or any form of unkindness of any sort is unacceptable within the School community and depending on the case could be considered a Safeguarding concern.
-If bullying does occur, all pupils should be able to report incidents and feel confident that it would be dealt with promptly and effectively.
-Cranleigh Abu Dhabi is an a TELLING school - anyone (including parents) who is aware that bullying is happening is expected to tell a member of staff and all staff are expected to be vigilant at all times.
+Bullying or any form of unkindness of any sort is unacceptable within the School community and depending on the case and severity could be considered a Safeguarding concern.
+If bullying or unkindness does occur, all children, staff and parents should be able to report incidents and feel confident that it would be dealt with promptly and effectively.
+Cranleigh Abu Dhabi is an a TELLING school - anyone (including parents) who is aware that bullying or unkindness is occuring is expected to tell a member of staff.

 1.1 Bullying - a definition: